 - What are the target groups for your use cases, and how can you reach these people?

 This is exactly where the real test for a modern intranet strategy begins.
-As clear as these four uses cases and their benefits to modern intranets might be, it's complicated to bring everything under one roof.
-Especially in regard to teamwork, many new, safety-critical content issues are brought to the table.
-As the intranet suddenly becomes a central project platform, companies must meet much higher standards when it comes to preventing unauthorized access.
+These four uses cases and their benefits to modern intranets might be clear.
+But it's complicated to bring everything together under one roof.
+Especially in regard to teamwork, many new, security-critical content issues are brought to the table.
+As the intranet suddenly becomes a central project platform, companies must meet much higher standards for preventing unauthorized access.
 That's one side of the coin.

 - Standard Cloud solutions are more cost effective than platforms with specific and often expensive customizations.

-The goal of this series of articles is to look deeper into enterprise communication requirements and show what's really needed in order to reach all of your employees.
-These solutions have been shaped by the experiences of hundreds of companies of different sizes, often with multiple locations.
+The goal of this series of articles is to look deeper into enterprise communication requirements.
+We hope to show you what's really needed in order to reach all of your employees.
+These solutions have arisen from our first-hand experiences of hundreds of companies of different sizes, often with multiple locations.